run2bizdocs/docs-1/en-us/docs/anuva/configuration/store-dialog-anuva.md

  - Categorical slot: used to store a value from a predefined list;

- - Float slot: where we can add numerical values with minimum and maximum limits;
+ - Float slot: where we can add numerical values with minimum and maximum limits.

 !!!
 Abstract "NOTE"